ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![Lab4_7](/assets/hello-hdp/view_list_tables_hive_hello_hdp_lab4.png)

-You will notice that geolocation table and driver mileage table that we created in earlier tutorial are already listed in Hive metastore and can be directly queried upon.
+You will notice that the geolocation table and the driver mileage table that we created earlier in the tutorial are already listed in Hive metastore and can be directly queried upon.

 #### 4.3.2 Query Tables To Build Spark RDD